BJP slams Revanth Reddy's 'Bihar DNA' remark, demands apology | Politics

 BJP MP and former deputy chief minister of Bihar Sushil Modi also hit out at the Congress and its INDIA bloc allies over Reddy's remarks and demanded that they ask the Telangana chief minister to apologise.

-He said, ''The INDI Alliance members kept insulting Hindu Dharma and Sanatan Dharma.
+''The INDI Alliance members kept insulting Hindu Dharma and Sanatan Dharma.
 Now they have come to Bihar DNA.
-Is it appropriate to say that Telangana DNA is better than the Bihar DNA and make such insulting comments against the people of another state?''
+Is it appropriate to say that Telangana DNA is better than the Bihar DNA and make such insulting comments against the people of another state?'' he asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)